golemfactory/golem-docs/src/pages/docs/creators/tools/yagna/managing-golem-wallet.md

 ## Checking the status of your accounts

-Depending on whether you're primarily running a provider or requestor node, your default network (blockchain) may be different.

-Because of that, when you run `yagna payment status` to verify the state of your payment account and the amount of GLM tokens you have at your disposal, you may need to add the specific `network` and `driver` parameters to point to the network/driver combination that you're interested in.
+When you run `yagna payment status` to verify the state of your payment account and the amount of GLM tokens you have at your disposal, you may need to add the specific `network` and `driver` parameters to point to the network/driver combination that you're interested in.

 In the context of running Golem on mainnet, here are the commands for each of the supported mainnet platforms: